RafaelOtavioTenorio/DojoBlog/README.md

 ### `npx json-server --watch data/db.json --port 8000`

-Launches the JSON-Server RestAPI.
+Launches the JSON-Server RestAPI.\
-Open [http://localhost:8000](http://localhost:8000) to view it in your browser.
+Open [http://localhost:8000](http://localhost:8000) to view it in your browser.\
-Endpoints: /blogs.
+Endpoints: /blogs.\
-Note: The app will not work correctly without JSON-Server running
+Note: The app will not work correctly without JSON-Server running.

 ## Learn More